taizoc/darkroom/README.txt

 Past chems:
 -Ilfosol 3
--FPP dry ECN-2 kit (do not prefer for inconsistencies in  mixed chemistry) -Xtol
+-FPP dry ECN-2 kit (do not prefer for inconsistencies in  results) -Xtol

 Current scanners:
 -Nikon Coolscan V (135)
--Epson Perfection V800 (all formats, betterscanning.com ANR inserts for 135 through 4x5
+-Epson Perfection V800 (all formats)